subamanis/mezura/README.md

     One argument as the file name (whitespace allowed, without an extension, case-insensitive)

-    If we plan to run the program many times for a project, it can be bothersome to specify, all the flags every time, especially if they contain a lot of exclude dirs for example.
+    If we plan to run the program many times for a project, it can be bothersome to specify, all the flags every time, especially if they contain a lot of target and exclude dirs for example.
     That's why you can specify all the flags once, and add this command to save them as a configuration file.
-If you specify a '--path' command, it will save the absolute version of the specified path, otherwise, no path will be specified.
+If you specify a '--dirs' command, it will save the absolute version of the specified path in the config file, otherwise, no path will be specified.

-    Doing so, will run the program and also create a .txt configuration file, inside 'data/config/' with the specified name, that can later be loaded with the '--load' command.
+    Doing so, will run the program and also create a .txt configuration file, inside 'data/config/' with the specified name, that can later be loaded with the --load command.

 --load
     One argument as the file name (whitespace allowed, without an extension, case-insensitive)

-    Assosiated with the '--save' command, this comman is used to load the flags of an existing configuration file from the 'data/config/' directory.
+    Assosiated with the '--save' command, this command is used to load the flags of an existing configuration file from the 'data/config/' directory.

     There is already a configuration file named 'default.txt' that contains the default of the program, and gets automatically loaded with each program run.
 You can modify it to add common flags so you dont have to create the same configurations for different projects.

-    If you provide in the cmd a flag that exists also in the provided config file, then the value of the cmd is used.
+    If you provide in the cmd a flag that exists also in the specified config file, then the value of the cmd is used.
 The priority is cmd> custom config> default config.
     You can combine the '--load' and '--save' commands to modify a configuration file.
 ```